oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

 - In case the response from pinging the C2 server ( equivalent to sending a checkAP command ) is empty it means that this Url is down.
 The bot will start looking for another active URL from a list of URLs that is a part of the bot settings.

--This is done by extracting the value of key **urls** in the shared preference which is called **settings**, then this value is split to form an array of URLs as appears in the below screenshot.
+- This is done by extracting the value of key **urls** in the shared preference which is called **settings**, then this value is split to form an array of URLs as appears in the below screenshot.

 ![img]({{ '/assets/images/ermac_22.png' | relative_url }}){: .center-image }*(**Parsing URLS**)*